Plugable USB-C Triple 4K Display Docking Station with DisplayLink USB Graphics, Alt Mode Video Output, and PD Charging

 USB-C is a new standard with much versatility.
 As a result, compatibility information is complex.
 Some USB-C systems support Alt Mode video output, while others do not.
 Some can be powered and charged via USB-C PD, while others do not.

 For a list of known systems see the below compatibility chart.
 Please note that compatibility may vary from our previous dock (the UD-ULTCDL) but that overall we anticipate compatibility will be the same between both models.
+For systems compatible with the UD-ULTCDL but that have not been tested with the UD-ULTC4K, results will be marked as “expected”.
 We will continually update this chart as new compatibility details are confirmed.

 Partially Compatible Systems (Supporting Alt Mode, PD, or DisplayLink, but not all)